jguamie/system-design/notes/transactions.md

 ### Durability
 Durability is the guarantee that once a transaction has been committed, the data will never be lost.
 It would safeguard against any hardware faults, database crashes, etc.
 ## Isolation Levels
 Read committed isolation and snapshot isolation are weak (nonserializable) isolation levels.
 Serializable isolation guarantees that transactions have the same effect as if they were run serially (one at a time, without any concurrency).
-In practice, serializable isolation is not simple and incurs a performance cost.
+In practice, serializable isolation incurs a significant performance cost.
 Many databases choose not to pay this cost.
 A popular comment is, "Use an ACID database if you're handling financial data!"
-Even many relational databases that are considered ACID use weak isolation.
+Even many relational databases that are considered ACID use some form of weak isolation.
 ### Read Committed Isolation
 Read committed isolation is the most basic level of transaction isolation.
 It guarantees:
-* When writing to the database, only data that has been committed will be overwritten (no dirty writes).
+* When writing to a database, only data that has been committed will be overwritten (no dirty writes).
-* When reading from the database, only data that has been committed will be returned (no dirty reads).
+* When reading from a database, only data that has been committed will be returned (no dirty reads).
 #### Dirty Writes
-Dirty writes are where a transaction overwrites uncommitted data of an already-ongoing transaction.
+Dirty writes are where a transaction overwrites uncommitted data of an in-progress transaction.
 The database needs to delay the second transaction's write until the first transaction's write completes.

 Most databases prevent dirty writes by using row-level locks.
 When a transaction wants to modify an object (row or document), it must first acquire a lock on that object.
 The lock is held until the transaction is committed or aborted.
 Other transactions that want to modify the object must wait until the lock is released.
 #### Dirty Reads